 I love this recipe that elevates the humble sugar cookie to a whole new level with the addition of brown butter.
 It sounds simple but a little thing like taking the time to brown the butter and your mind will be blown.
 Trust me.

-Preheat oven to 350°F. Line baking sheets with parchment paper or silicone liners
+Preheat oven to 350 degrees and line a large baking sheet with parchment paper or a silpat.